dotnet/docs/CONTRIBUTING.md

 	docfx serve _site

 This will start the local preview on localhost:8080.
-You can then view the changes by going to http://localhost:8080/docs/[path] (i.e. http://localhost:8080/docs/getting-started/).
+You can then view the changes by going to http://localhost:8080/docs/[path] (e.g. http://localhost:8080/docs/getting-started/).

 ## Contributing to samples